dustmop/rasterjs/README.md

 raster.js is a retro graphics framework

-It lets you create graphics that immitate vintage computers and ancient game hardware, using javascript.
+It lets you create graphics that imitate vintage computers and ancient game hardware, using javascript.
 It is great for making pixel art, exploring 2d demo effects, and creative coding.

 It aims to serve as a tool for prototyping, experimentation, and learning about how old school graphics worked.
 It provides precise pixel control, and portability across multiple javascript environments and rendering contexts.